dalance/mdbook-transcheck/README.md

     target path: testcase/translated/missing_file.md

-Error: source line is missing
- source --> testcase/original/missing_lines.md:2
-  |
-2 | Orange
-  |

-Error: target line is modifies source --> testcase/original/missing_lines.md:5
+Error: source line has been modified source --> testcase/original/missing_lines.md:5
   |
 5 | This is an orange.